The Our Performance site provides timely and accessible performance data about the family support and child protection system.

-View the latest child protection statistics.
+View the latest family support and child protection statistics.

 The aim of intake is to determine the most appropriate response to concerns received about harm or risk of harm to a child.